 Driven by an entirely deeper dynamic than most pop artists, David Bowie inhabited a very special world of extraordinary sounds and endless vision.
-Unwilling to stay on the treadmill of rock legend and avoiding the descent into ever demeaning and decreasing circles of cliché, Bowie wrote and performed what he wanted, when he wanted.
-His absence from the endless list of “important events” has just fuelled interest.
+Unwilling to stay on the treadmill of rock legend and avoiding the descent into ever demeaning and decreasing circles of clich, Bowie wrote and performed what he wanted, when he wanted.
+His absence from the endless list of important events has just fuelled interest.
 Constant speculation about what the guy was up to has even led some to wonder if this is his greatest reinvention ever.
 David Jones!

 Out of stock?
 Get notified when this item is restocked.

 Driven by an entirely deeper dynamic than most pop artists, David Bowie inhabited a very special world of extraordinary sounds and endless vision.
-Unwilling to stay on the treadmill of rock legend and avoiding the descent into ever demeaning and decreasing circles of cliché, Bowie wrote and performed what he wanted, when he wanted.
-His absence from the endless list of “important events” has just fuelled interest.
+Unwilling to stay on the treadmill of rock legend and avoiding the descent into ever demeaning and decreasing circles of clich, Bowie wrote and performed what he wanted, when he wanted.
+His absence from the endless list of important events has just fuelled interest.
 Constant speculation about what the guy was up to has even led some to wonder if this is his greatest reinvention ever.
 David Jones!

 Out of stock?
 Get notified when this item is restocked.